zmalone/chef-web-docs/source/local-development/windows/get-set-up/get-set-up-hyper-v/5/_index.md

 $ $vm | Start-VM
 ```

-The [New-VM](https://technet.microsoft.com/library/hh848537.aspx) command also creates a new virtual hard disk drive for the virtual machine that can grow up to 40GB and associates the virtual machine with your virtual switch.
+The [New-VM](https://technet.microsoft.com/library/hh848537.aspx) command also creates a new virtual hard disk drive for the virtual machine that can grow as large as 40 GB and associates the virtual machine with your virtual switch.

 ### Connect to your virtual machine through Hyper-V Manager